RWLinno/RWLinno.github.io/index.md

 **<font color='red'>[Highlight]</font> I am looking for Mphil/PhD programs as a 2024 Fall student.
 Contact me if you have any information!
 Thank you for all your help!**

-- **Sep 2020 - June 2024:**  Jinan University - Computer Science Department - Network Engineering
+- **Sep 2020 - June 2024:**  Jinan University - CS Department - Network Engineering